-AWARNING: To reduce the risk of serious personal injury, turn off the tool and disconnect it from the power source before attempting to move it, change accessories or make any adjustments accept as written in laser adjustment instructions.
+AWARNING: To reduce the risk of serious personal injury, turn off the tool and disconne it from the power source before attempting to move it, change accessories or make a adjustments accept as written in laser adjustment instructions.

-Inspect carbon brushes regularly by unplugging tool, removing the motor end cap (Fig. 2), lift the brush spring and withdraw the brush assembly.
+adjustments accept as written in laser adjustment instructions.
+Inspect carbon brushes regularly by unplugging tool, removing the motor end cap (Fig. 4), lift the brush spring and withdraw the brush assembly.
 Keep brushes clean and sliding freely in their guides.
-Always replace a used brush in the same orientation in the holder as it was prior to its removal.
+Always replace a used brush in the same orientation in the holder as it was prior this removal.
 Carbon brushes have varying symbols stamped into their sides, and if the brush is worn down to approximately 1/2" (12.7 mm), the spring will no longer exert pressure and they must be replaced.
 Use only identical DEWALT brushes.
-Use of the correct grade of brush is essential for proper operation of electric brake.
+Use of the cornect grade of brush is essential for proper operation of electric brake.
 New brush assemblies are available at DEWALT service centers.
 The tool should be allowed to "run in" (run at no load) for 10 minutes before use to seat new brushes.
 The electric brake may be erratic in operation until the brushes are properly seated (worn in).
 Always replace the brush inspection cap after inspection or servicing the brushes.